The government has introduced new national restrictions that come into effect from Thursday 5th November for four weeks.

 If you test positive for coronavirus, the Test and Trace service will make contact and you must share information promptly about your recent contacts to help us alert other people who may need to self-isolate.
 It’s important that the information you give is as accurate and as honest as possible.

-Guidance for medically vulnerable people
+Support for clinically extremely vulnerable people

 Simple steps to stay safe